-The installation of the PROFINET IO devices 'VIPA SLIO System' happens in the hardware catalog with the following approach:
+The installation of the PROFINET IO devices 'VIPA SLIO CPU' happens in the hardware catalog with the following approach:

-- 1. Go to the service area of www.vipa.com. - 2.
-Load from the download area at 'Config files → PROFINET' the according file for your System SLIO. - 3.
-Extract the file into your working directory. - 4.
-Start the Siemens TIA Portal. - 5.
-Close all the projects. - 6.
-Switch to the Project view. - 7. ▶ Select 'Options → Install general station description file (GSD)'. - 8.
-Navigate to your working directory and install the according GSDML file. - After the installation the hardware catalog is refreshed and the Siemens TIA Portal is finished.
+- 1. Go to the service area of www.vipa.com.

+- 2. Load from the download area at 'Config files → PROFINET' the according file for your System SLIO.

+- 3. Extract the file into your working directory.

+- 4. Start the Siemens TIA Portal.

+- 5. Close all the projects.

+- 6. Switch to the Project view.

+- 7. ▶ Select 'Options → Install general station description file (GSD)'.